A Meta-level Analysis of Online Anomaly Detectors: Detection of Range-based Anomalies

 \section{Detection of Range-based Anomalies}

 In this section we evaluate the performance of online detectors (X-S, L-S, HST/F, RRCF, MCOD, RS-HASH, LEAP, CPOD, STARE) over 5 time-series datasets containing a different type of range-based anomalies (see Section~\ref{sec:exathlon}): (a) $1\_2\_100000\_68$ contains anomalies caused by bursty input until crash; (b) $1\_4\_1000000\_80$ contains anomalies caused by CPU contention; (c) $1\_5\_1000000\_86$ contains anomalies caused by a process failure; (d) $6\_1\_500000\_65$ contains anomalies caused by bursty input without resulting in a crash; and (e) $6\_3\_200000\_76$ contains anomalies caused by stalled input from the sender.
-As in our previous experiments, we thoroughly tuned the hyper-parameters (see Table~\ref{table:tuned_hyperparameters_exathlon} in Appendix~\ref{app:hyperparameters}) of each detector, as well as, the window size (64,128,256) per dataset.
+As in our previous experiments, we thoroughly tuned the hyper-parameters (see Table~\ref{table:tuned_hyperparameters_exathlon} in Appendix~\ref{app:hyperparameters}) of each detector.

+For range-based anomalies, the selection of window size is more challenging than for point anomalies.
+This is because the anomaly ranges (and thus the number of anomalies) vary from one window to the other per dataset.
+In other words, one cannot stratify the datasets contaminated with range-based anomalies as the order of the samples matters.
+For this reason, we included the window size as a hyper-parameter of each detection algorithm in our cross-validation protocol.
+In Table \ref{table:tuned_hyperparameters_exathlon} (see Appendix), we report the window size that led to the highest AUC for each detector with a performance higher than the random classifier. as well as, the window size (64,128,256) per dataset.

 Table~\ref{table:exathlon_scores} depicts the MAP and the AUC ROC scores of online detectors in the aforementioned datasets.
 We can easily observe that the majority of detectors (X-S, L-S, MCOD, CPOD, LEAP, STARE) exhibit a random behavior in all 5 datasets.
 For this reason, we will focus on the remaining 4 detectors (HST/F, RRCF, RS-HASH).
 Notably, HSTF and RRCF are the only two detectors that are exploring a \emph{tunable} forgetting mechanism as new samples appear.
 HST/F outperforms all other detectors in the 5 datasets, while exhibits a close to random performance on $6\_3\_200000\_76$ dataset.
 The addition of the forgetting mechanism on HST slightly improves its performance in 4 out of 5 datasets as it is able to forget past points for detecting range-based anomalies.
 We should stress that RS-HASH is more effective than X-S due to its forgetting policy, i.e., it \emph{gradually} reduces the histogram counts rather than assigning zero counts to all bins when the window slides, as in X-S. \emph{Tunable} and \emph{gradual} forgetting mechanisms prove to be more effective for detecting range-based anomalies in several time-frames.
 Moreover, the range-based anomalies of Exathlon are clustered in the specific time-frames; thus, after few frames, a global forgetting mechanism adjusts to the anomalous samples considering them as normal.
 The dataset containing anomalies that are caused by CPU contention (6\_3\_2000000\_76), proves to be the most difficult for all these 4 detectors, where all detectors exhibit a random performance.
 As a matter of fact, this is the dataset containing two different interval anomalies while the application returns back to its normal state after a period of an abnormal behavior.
 On the other hand, all 4 detectors achieve the highest scores on 1\_2\_100000\_68 dataset, where anomalies are caused by an increase of the input rate of the sender, until the application crashed.